Using XC20 Assets in EVM

 - Select the account that has permission to send the asset.

 asset id.
-See the previous page to know what asset id you need to enter For this guide, we are using
+See the previous page to determine what asset id you will need to enter.
+In this example, we are using

 - Enter your native address in the

-Idfield, the one you got with converting your EVM address to native.
+Idfield, the one you received after converting your EVM address to native.

-- The last part is the amount, I want to send
+- The last field is the amount, and we want to send

-- We are still working closely with our block explorers to map the new assets and be visible in our explorers.
+- We are working closely with our block explorers to map new assets, so they will be visible in our explorers.

-- If you get an error with sending your tokens to another EVM account, please increase the gas fee.
+- If you receive an error transferring your tokens to another EVM account, try increasing the gas fee.